YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 -Select the previously created Resource Group.

--Create a name for the Domain controller VM.
+-Create a name for the Server VM (e.g.: dc-1).

 -Pick the same Region as the Resource group and Virtual network.